Cambodian Currency – The Best Guide To What Money You Should Bring

 Cambodia has made big strides in recent years, and credit/debit cards are slowly becoming more widely accepted.
 Many larger businesses such as hotels in Siem Reap and Phnom Penh, supermarkets, and popular restaurants will have the ability to accept credit card payment.
 This can however be hit and miss, and cash is still king in Cambodia so we recommend not relying on this, and checking with your hotel before your arrival.
 Smaller vendors will not be able to accept credit card payments.
 Visa and Mastercard is most widely accepted, with many vendors being unable to accept American Express.

 Tourists in Cambodia are now able to use the Bakong Tourists App which allows them to pay digitally without cash all over Cambodia.
 This app allows you to pay almost anywhere in Cambodia via your phone with the local Cambodian currency or USD.
-CLICK HERE TO READ ALL ABOUT THE BAKONG TOURIST APP
+The app uses both Cambodian Currency (KHR) and American Dollars (USD).

 Any information in the article above was correct at the time of posting to the best of our knowledge.
 If you notice any issues or would like to chat to us about the article please get in touch with us via our “ABOUT” page.
 If you’re the owner of a business we’ve written about and would like to discuss any out of date or incorrect information, please get in touch and we’ll be more than happy to help!
 Any opinions expressed in our articles are our own and may not be representative of everyone’s experience.
-If you found this article helpful, please consider heading to our ABOUT page by clicking here, and leaving us a tip via BuyMeACoffee!
+If you found this article helpful, please consider heading to our ABOUT page by CLICKING HERE, and leaving us a tip via BuyMeACoffee!

 LEAVE A REPLY